Updated: Jul 30, 2021

 Suppressing those emotions can be unhealthy both emotionally and physically.
 It can lead to numbing not only those you are trying to avoid, but others too, that you really don’t want to suppress.

-It’s ok to feel, worried, upset, sad, scared, angry, helpless, because they are normal reactions to an abnormal situation, whether that be around the virus, or traumatic events from the past.
+It’s ok to feel, worried, upset, sad, scared, angry, helpless because they are normal reactions to an abnormal situation or traumatic events from the past.

 Numbing yourself can lead to detaching yourself from others, and that’s a lonely place to be in.
 You feel isolated,